podulator/amazon-sagemaker-workshop/TensorFlow/README.md

 # TensorFlow in Amazon SageMaker

 This workshop demonstrates various aspects of TensorFlow usage in Amazon SageMaker.
-We'll examine how TensorFlow can be applied in Amazon SageMaker to a natural language processing (sentiment analysis) use case, a structured data use case, and a computer vision use case.
+We'll examine how TensorFlow can be applied in Amazon SageMaker to a natural language processing use case, a structured data use case, and a computer vision use case.

 Here are some of the key features of Amazon SageMaker relevant to TensorFlow demonstrated in this workshop: